List of X-Men film series characters: Pete Wisdom

-Pete Wisdom (played by Rob Delaney) is a normal human man that joined X-Force, and Wade became fond of him.
-He died to Zeitgeist's acidic vomit in X-Force's first mission, but is warned and saved by Wade through the use of time travel.
+Pete Wisdom (portrayed by Rob Delaney) is a normal human man who joined X-Force.
+He dies to Zeitgeist's acidic vomit in X-Force's first mission, but is warned and saved by Wade through the use of time travel.
 He works alongside Wade in a car dealership in Deadpool & Wolverine and attends his birthday party.
 He is universally loved by the alternate variants of Deadpool.

-Russell 'Rusty' Collins/Firefist
+Russell 'Rusty' Collins / Firefist

-Russell 'Rusty' Collins/Firefist (played by Julian Dennison as a child and Sala Baker as an adult) is a young pyrokinetic mutant from New Zealand.
+Russell 'Rusty' Collins / Firefist (portrayed by Julian Dennison as a child and Sala Baker as an adult) is a young pyrokinetic mutant from New Zealand.
 In Cable's future, he is a dangerous criminal who murdered Cable's wife and child.

 Russell's criminal career begins when he murders the headmaster of the Essex school, a school he attended and was tortured at for being a mutant.
 Cable travels back in time to kill Russell, but Deadpool prevents the incident instead.

 Shatterstar

-Shatterstar (played by Lewis Tan) was an extraterrestrial from Mojoworld that joins X-Force.
+Shatterstar (portrayed by Lewis Tan) is an extraterrestrial from Mojoworld who joins X-Force.
 He dies when he skydives into a moving helicopter blade.
 He is present in Deadpool & Wolverine at Wade's birthday, so it is presumed he was resurrected through time travel.

 Bedlam

-Bedlam (played by Terry Crews) was a mutant with the ability to disrupt electrical currents.
+Bedlam (portrayed by Terry Crews) is a mutant with the ability to disrupt electrical currents.
 He dies when he skydives and is hit by a bus.

 Vanisher

-Vanisher (played by Brad Pitt) was an invisible mutant that joins X-Force.
+Vanisher (portrayed by Brad Pitt) is an invisible mutant who joins X-Force.
 He dies when he skydives into a powerline, temporarily making himself visible.

 Zeitgeist

-Zeitgeist (played by Bill Skarsgård) was a mutant with the ability to expel acid from his mouth.
+Zeitgeist (portrayed by Bill Skarsgård) is a mutant with the ability to expel acid from his mouth.
 He dies when skydiving into a woodchipper, in which he expels acid onto Pete Wisdom, killing him too.

-Introduced in New Mutants (2020)
+Introduced in The New Mutants (2020)

 Danielle 'Dani' Moonstar

-Danielle 'Dani' Moonstar (played by Blu Hunt) is a young Native American mutant with the ability to conjure other people's fears and make them materialize.
+Danielle 'Dani' Moonstar (portrayed by Blu Hunt) is a young Native American mutant with the ability to conjure other people's fears and make them materialize.

 When Dani's powers manifest, a demonic bear destroys her reservation, killing everyone in it.
 Dani is the sole survivor and is sent to Milbury Hospital.
 She begins a romantic relationship with Rahne and is antagonized by Illyana.
-While at the hospital, she subconsciously uses her abilities to bring the other patients fears to life, not knowing of her own ability.
-She is set for euthanisation by Dr. Reyes, but is saved by Rahne.
+While at the hospital, she subconsciously uses her abilities to bring the other patients' fears to life, not knowing of her own ability.
+She is set for euthanization by Dr. Reyes, but is saved by Rahne.
 She defeats the returned demon bear by harnessing her abilities, and leaves the hospital with the other patients.